Flora Carnell Lewis: Biography

 In 1933, Lewis gained early recognition when she won an award for her submission to the Chicago World's Fair.
 She later gained wider attention when her painting Farm Life won a blue ribbon at the 1939 Missouri State Fair.
 The painting, depicting an African American farm, was notable for its unconventional artistic techniques, including the use of muslin instead of canvas and a combination of oil and aluminum paint to highlight metal elements.

 Following her Missouri State Fair win, some artists protested her win, claiming Lewis had not adhered to traditional perspective rules.
 The controversy surrounding her win led to increased public interest in her work.
 As a result, Farm Life was included in the 1939 exhibition Contemporary Unknown American Painters at the Museum of Modern Art in New York City.

 Lewis continued painting throughout her life, winning multiple awards.
-In 1971, just a year before her passing, she won first prize at the River Bend Art Fair in Atchison, Kansas, for her painting Advancement and Patriotism of the Negro Race.
+In 1971, just a year before her death, she won first prize at the River Bend Art Fair in Atchison, Kansas, for her painting Advancement and Patriotism of the Negro Race.